About the Doctors

-Dr. Arshad Khanani - Dr Khanani is a fellowship trained vitreoretinal specialist and is certified by the American Board of Ophthalmology.
-Dr. Khanani graduated magna cum laude in Chemistry from Washington University in St. Louis with a Bachelors and Masters Degree.
-While at Washington University, he was honored with the prestigious Howard Hughes Medical Institute Research Award.
+Dr. Khanani is a fellowship trained vitreo-retinal specialist and is certified by The American Board of Ophthalmology.
+He graduated magna cum laude in chemistry from Washington University in St. Louis with a Bachelors and Masters degree.
+While at Washington University, Dr. Khanani was honored with The Howard Hughes Medical Institute Research Award.

-Dr. Khanani attended the University of Texas - Southwestern Medical Center in Dallas for a two year fellowship in medical and surgical treatment of vitreo-retinal diseases.
-He has served as a co-investigator for several clinical trials in retinal diseases.
-Dr Khanani has been published in multiple peer-reviewed articles in all the major ophthalmology journals.
+Dr. Khanani attended The University of Texas – Southwestern Medical Center in Dallas for a two-year fellowship in the medical and surgical treatment of vitreo-retinal diseases.

 Due to his strong interest in clinical research, Dr. Khanani has served as a principal investigator for several clinical trials.
 His articles have been published in numerous ophthalmology journals.Dr.
 Khanani has also presented his work at major ophthalmology meetings worldwide and has been invited multiple times as a guest speaker nationally and internationally.